-It is one of the most common ailments facing Americans today.
-More than 80% of adults suffer with some form of periodontal disease by the time they are 45.
-One of the most dangerous things about it is that many of the early symptoms are easy to ignore.
-This is why 4 out of 5 people don’t realize they have gum disease.
+Gum disease is one of the most common diseases facing Americans today.
+More than 80% of adults have some form of periodontal disease by the time they are 45.
+But, most of those people don't realize they have gum disease.
 The first stages are the easiest to ignore.
 Read on to learn how to catch gum disease early, before you end up losing teeth.

 There are several different causes for gum disease, some of which can be avoided.
 Here are a few of the things that can put you at a higher risk for developing this condition.

 Studies show that people who have gum disease are more likely to have kids who also struggle with it.
 Talk with your parents, grandparents, and adult siblings to see if it runs in the family.

 Certain lifestyle habits can also put you at a higher risk for developing periodontal disease.
 For example, smoking, using chewing tobacco, or eating lots of starchy or sugary foods could make it easier for oral bacteria to grow.
 Parents who share eating utensils or straws can also spread oral bacteria to children, putting them at a higher risk for gingivitis.

 Hormonal changes during pregnancy can cause gingivitis.
 This is why women should take their dental health very seriously.
 Certain illnesses or medications that alter hormonal balances can also put you at risk.
 For example, since diabetics tend to have saliva that is higher in sugar, they are more likely to develop gum disease than people who don’t.

 You won’t wake up with full-blown periodontitis overnight.
 It progresses in stages, and every stage of the illness is completely treatable.
 Here are the stages of gum disease and how one of the best periodontists in Indianapolis and Fishers could help you.

 Early gingivitis comes with bad breath, bleeding while flossing, and red gums.
 During early gingivitis, the gum tissue starts to pull away from the teeth.
 It creates a pocket that measures between 2mm to 4mm deep.

 Treatments for Gingivitis